 vagrant snapshot delete NAME – deletes a specified named snapshot.

 Some providers (such as with VirtualBox) require all “child” snapshots to be deleted first.
 Vagrant itself doesn’t track «children», but if this is the case, be sure to delete the snapshots in the reverse order they were taken (first delete newer, than older ones).

-This command is typically much faster if the machine is halted prior to snapshotting.
+This command is typically much faster if the machine is halted before snapshotting.
 The deletion can also be done online with most providers.